 Integrate Local Video Into Your Web Design

 Ever heard the phrase, “content is king?”
 Don’t forget that includes video as well!
-In fact, more than 70% of consumers surveyed still prefer watching videos to just reading text.
+In fact, around 70% of consumers surveyed still prefer watching videos to just reading the text.

 That’s why you should take an integrated media approach to your local website.
 Since video receives more shares online, on-site video marketing is a great way to boost your rankings and shore up your off-site SEO strategy.